| |

 is what my client Leanne kindly said about me.
 Sadly she lost Simba

-from the garden of a friend who was caring for him while Leanne
+the garden of a friend who was caring for him while Leanne was away.

-and above what was expected, I had a very difficult dominant dog
+above what was expected, I had a very difficult dominant dog and her

 Leanne Rose - 17 December 2007